 5. The food: Thanks to the Good Samaritan Food Donation Act you may be able to donate the leftovers.
 Ask the caterer to package the leftovers and then you or a designated person from your team can drop them off at an IRS recognized non-profit organization that feeds others in need.
 The organization will give you a donation letter that you can use as proof of charitable contribution.

 6. Wedding favors: Instead of soon-forgotten trinkets, make a donation to a charity on behalf of everyone at your wedding as a “thank you” for them being a part of your special day.
 You’ll help others while garnering yourself a tax deduction!
 You might even let your wedding party choose the charities they treasure.

 7. Gift registry: Along with a traditional gift wishlist, you can create a charity registry through My Registry and encourage guests to donate to your favorite cause.
 Donations are tax-deductible so your guests can feel good while giving back and celebrating you at the same time.

-Be sure to document these wedding write-offs with receipts and contracts, so you’ll have the documents available at tax time.
+Be sure to document your donations with receipts and contracts, so you’ll have the documents available at tax time.
 Then you can claim your tax deductions, boost your tax refund, and have extra funds to toast your wedded bliss.
-TurboTax ItsDeductible will help you accurately value and track your donations year round and then the information can easily transfer to your TurboTax return.
+TurboTax ItsDeductible will help you accurately value and track your donations year-round and then the information can easily transfer to your TurboTax return.